 As there were different city beaches, we chose the closest one to the center.
 Matosinhos is a charming town, popular with surfers, bodyboarders, and kite surfers due to its strong waves.
 The promenade runs along the entire beach and is ideal for a relaxing walk.
 You can easily reach the beach with the trams for 3.50 euros – line 1 romp along the Duoro river and gives a scenic trip.

 Se Cathedral is a Roman Catholic church of around 800 years old.
 It is one of the oldest monuments and the most important Romanesque building in the city.
 The Cathedral, together with the adjacent monastery – has been declared a national monument.
 Since the Cathedral sits on the highest hill in town, the square around offers a fantastic overview of the old city and the Douro river.
 In the afternoon it is quite busy, a lot of people waiting for sunset.

 The precise itinerary of our two full days in Porto: started in the morning after breakfast till late in the afternoon.
-Lunch and snack time included without specific hours.
-It may look so much to do in one day, but this was doable on our part.
+Lunch and snack time are included without specific hours.
+It may look like so much to do in one day, but this was doable on our part.

 - Bolhao market – is a buzzing place and to enjoy the Portuguese atmosphere.

 - Capela das Almas – with its facade wholly covered with blue and white color tiles.

 - Avenida dos Aliados, the main street of Porto